gilby125/opencode-mcp-tool/docs/getting-started.md

 Now that you're set up:
 - Learn about file analysis with @ syntax
+- Explore plan mode for structured development
-- Explore sandbox mode for safe code execution
+- Use build mode for immediate execution
 - Check out real-world examples in the README
 - Join the community for support